 “The insurance provider will likely only be required to be contacted if your bags are lost and it will take longer than a day to be reunited with them.
 Depending on the insurance policy, there may be provisions to claim for emergency clothes and essential items that you will have to purchase”, says Matt Inman.

-Trevor Jones, Managing Director of Hawthorn Travel & Cruise in Melbourne, has a novel recommendation.
+Trevor Jones, Managing Director of Hawthorn Travel & Cruise (Melbourne, VIC travel agency), has a novel recommendation.

 “Always take a photograph of your luggage when you check it in.
 Having that photo on your phone will be a great help, whether your bags are damaged or missing, when you’re standing at the service desk filling out paperwork”, says Trevor.